80 Days (2014 video game): Reception

 The game received "generally favorable reviews" on all platforms according to the review aggregation website Metacritic.
 Phill Cameron of The Daily Telegraph described the iOS version as "one of the finest examples of branching narrative yet created".
-AppleNApps said of the same iOS version "The story is absolutely superb with the little twists, and nuances on the classic to keep you constantly engaged to press onwards."
+AppleNApps said of the same iOS version, "The story is absolutely superb with the little twists, and nuances on the classic to keep you constantly engaged to press onwards."
 Pocket Gamer said, "It's rich with ideas, brilliantly written, and creates a world that you'll want to visit over and over again."
-Gamezebo said that the same iOS version "has a solid amount of depth to it, [and] a great story...It's a challenge – but an intelligent one."
+Gamezebo said that the iOS version "has a solid amount of depth to it, [and] a great story...It's a challenge – but an intelligent one."

-The iOS version was named as Time's 2014 Game of the Year.
+The iOS version was ranked #10 in Time's 2014 Game of the Year list.
 Despite being a game, The Telegraph newspaper also named it as "one of the best novels of 2014".
 The lead writer, Meg Jayanth, won a Writers' Guild of Great Britain award for her work on the project.

 The game received four BAFTA nominations in 2015, for Best British Game, Best Story, Best Mobile Game and Game Innovation.
 It won the award for "Excellence in Narrative" at the 2015 IGF Awards, and was nominated for Excellence in Design and the Seumas McNally Grand Prize, both of which went to Outer Wilds.
+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated 80 Days for "Mobile Game of the Year".

+The game was featured in the British Library's Digital Storytelling Exhibit, 2023.

+It is (2025) listed as the #5 game in the Interactive Fiction Database Top 100.